 The first meal of the day can set the tone for the rest of the day, so you want to make sure it’s something you enjoy and that will fill you up until your next meal.
-As we all know what a horrendous thing it is to desperately be looking for a nice place to eat when your belly is rumbling, you really want to be clued in on the good breakfast and brunch spots in town.
-Here are 11 of our recommendations – with something for everyone in several different areas of Edinburgh!
+As we all know what a horrendous thing it is to desperately be looking for a nice place to eat when your belly is rumbling, you really want to be clued in on the good breakfast and brunch spots in town!
+Here are 10 of our best recommendations – with something for everyone in several different areas of Edinburgh.

 1. Loudons Cafe & Bakery

-Try: the superfood pancakes – homemade gluten free pancakes made with smoked salmon, avocado, spinach, spring onion, quinoa and linseed topped with creme fraiche and herb salad.
-Such a great way to start the day!
+What to try: The superfood pancakes – homemade gluten-free pancakes made with smoked salmon, avocado, spinach, spring onion, quinoa and linseed topped with creme fraiche and herb salad.
+A great way to start the day!